 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 When applicable, the Organization has two types of items that qualify for reporting in this category.
 The first, which arises only under a modified accrual basis of accounting, is unavailable revenue, which is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from amounts that are deferred and recognized as an inflow of resources at June 30, 2018.
+The governmental funds report unavailable revenues from amounts that are deferred and recognized as an inflow of resources in the period that the amount becomes available.
+The Organization had no unavailable revenues at June 30, 2019.
 The Organization also reports the following deferred inflow of resources related to pensions: differences between expected and actual experience, differences between projected and actual investment earnings, and changes in the preparation of the net pension.